ludwigmoeller/ludwigmoeller.github.io/_posts/2026-01-16-optimizing-sharepoint-storage-with-versioning.md

 ---

-## What the script does (high level)

-At a high level, the script:

-- Connects to SharePoint Online
-- Enumerates document libraries
-- Enforces:
-  - Maximum version count
-  - Maximum version age
+## “But how much storage will this actually free up?”

+This is the most important — and most common — question from customers.

+And it’s a fair one.

+### The wrong approach

+Trying to “guess” reclaimable storage client-side by:
-- Cleans up excess versions
+- Enumerating versions manually

-It focuses on **storage optimization**, not content deletion.
+- Estimating percentages
+- Running heuristic calculations

+This is **not reliable**, especially when cleanup is handled server-side.

 ---

-## Important considerations before running it

-Before you run any cleanup:

-- Validate versioning requirements with the business
-- Exclude libraries with regulatory or legal retention needs
-- Test on a small scope first
-- Expect the cleanup to take time in large tenants

-This is not a “click and forget” operation — but it *is* predictable and safe when planned properly.
+## The correct and supported WhatIf approach

+Microsoft provides a **Version Usage Report** that shows:

+- How much storage is consumed by file versions
+- Which versions are eligible for expiration
+- The potential impact of version cleanup

+This report is generated **inside each site** using a backend job.

+### Important detail

+There is **no native API** that returns:
+> “Exactly how many bytes would be deleted if I ran the cleanup job”

+Instead, the supported flow is:
+1. Generate a version usage report
+2. Analyze the report
+3. Decide whether to proceed with cleanup

 ---

+## What the updated script does in WhatIf mode

+The script now supports a safe `-WhatIfOnly` mode.

+When enabled, it:

+- ❌ Does **not** change tenant settings
+- ❌ Does **not** delete any versions
+- ❌ Does **not** submit cleanup jobs
+- ✅ Generates **Version Usage Reports per site**
+- ✅ Tracks report generation status
+- ✅ Outputs report URLs to a CSV

+This allows customers to:
+- Review the data
+- Understand the impact
+- Approve cleanup with confidence

+---

+## Cleanup mode (unchanged behavior)

+When run **without** `-WhatIfOnly`, the script:

+- Applies tenant-wide versioning defaults
+- Submits `New-SPOSiteFileVersionBatchDeleteJob` per site
+- Lets SharePoint handle cleanup safely in the backend

+This is the same supported mechanism Microsoft documents.

+---

+## Things to consider before running cleanup

+Before you enable cleanup in production:

+- Validate retention requirements with the business
+- Exclude sites or libraries with legal or regulatory needs
+- Expect cleanup jobs to take time in large tenants
+- Start with reporting first, then cleanup

+This is not a “click and forget” operation — but it *is* predictable and safe when planned correctly.

+---

 ## Final thoughts

-SharePoint storage issues are often self-inflicted, just very well hidden.
+SharePoint storage problems are often self-inflicted — just very well hidden.

 Versioning is powerful, but **unbounded versioning is expensive**.

-By setting:
-- A reasonable version limit
+By:
-- A reasonable version age
+- Setting reasonable limits
+- Using Microsoft’s supported reporting
+- Running cleanup jobs deliberately

-You can reclaim **hundreds of gigabytes or more**, without impacting users or deleting actual files.
+You can reclaim **hundreds of gigabytes or more**, without impacting users or deleting actual content.

-If you’re running low on storage, versioning should be one of the **first places you look**.
+If your tenant is running low on storage, versioning should be one of the **first places you look**.